Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/installing_dependencies/install_midokura/install_midokura_installation/_index.md

     systemctl restart midonet-cluster.service

 ## Install Midolman on components
-This topic describes how to install the Midolman agent.Midolman is the MidoNet Agent, which is a daemon that runs on all hosts where traffic enters and leaves MidoNet.
-The Midolman agent is required on the Cloud Controller (CLC), Node Controllers (NCs), and any host that is a MidoNet Gateway node (e.g., UFS). **To install Midolman agent**
+This topic describes how to install the Midolman agent.
+Midolman is the MidoNet Agent, which is a daemon that runs on all hosts where traffic enters and leaves MidoNet.
+The Midolman agent is required on the Cloud Controller (CLC), Node Controllers (NCs), and any host that is a MidoNet Gateway node (e.g., UFS).

+**To install Midolman agent**

 Edit the `/etc/midolman/midolman.conf` file to set the ZooKeeper host IP(s).
 Replace ZOOKEEPER_HOST_IP in the following example: